geoopt/geoopt/docs/extended/stereographic.rst

 Spherical Spaces
 ----------------
 Another case of constant curvature manifolds is sphere.
-Unlike Hyperboloid this manifold is compact and has :math:`\kappa`.
+Unlike Hyperboloid this manifold is compact and has positive :math:`\kappa`.
 But still we can embed a sphere onto a plane ignoring one of the poles.

 .. figure:: ../plots/extended/stereographic/sphere-sproj.png
    :width: 300